-- The 300 baud modem interface, now standard in both the Deck Unit and CTD, was optional in Deck Units with serial number 700 and lower and in 9plus CTDs with serial number 785 and lower. - For use with the G.O.
-1015 Deck Unit must have optional control module for G.O.
-1015 as well as the 300-baud modem interface.
+- The 300 baud modem interface was optional in Deck Units with serial number 700 and lower and in 9plus CTDs with serial number 785 and lower. - For use with the G.O.
+1015 Deck Unit must have control module for G.O.
+1015 as well as 300-baud modem interface.

 The 300-baud modem interface for a water sampler allows the SBE 911plus to be used with an SBE 32 Carousel Water Sampler, G.O.
 1015 Rosette, or G.O.
 1016 Rosette.
-The modem permits water sampler control through the Deck Unit or via our SEASAVE software.
+The modem permits water sampler control through the Deck Unit or via our Seasave software.
 Bottles may be fired sequentially or (SBE 32 or G.O.
 1016 only) in any order.
 Note that the modem interface must be installed in both the Deck Unit and the CTD.
 This section covers:

-- Setting up the Deck Unit dip switches to select and interface with a water sampler - Setting up SEASAVE to select and interface with a water sampler - Using the Deck Unit or SEASAVE to fire bottles
+- Setting up the Deck Unit dip switches to select and interface with a water sampler - Setting up Seasave to select and interface with a water sampler - Using the Deck Unit or Seasave to fire bottles

-Setting Deck Unit Modem PCB Dip Switches
+Setting Deck Unit Receiver/Modem PCB Dip Switches

-A switch is ON when pushed in at the position number.
-In the photo below, positions 1, 2, 3, 4, and 8 are ON; positions 5, 6, and 7 are OFF.
+Note: A switch is ON when pushed in at the position number.
+In the photo below, positions 1, 2, 3, 4, and 8 are ON ; positions 5, 6, and 7 are OFF .